What Sublimation is: A Details Guide by Subli Genius Print

 Sublimation involves a solid turning directly into a gas, starting with a solid (like dry ice) and ending with a gas (like carbon dioxide vapor), skipping the liquid phase entirely.

-Sublimation printing works best on materials with high polyester content or special coatings, such as polyester fabrics for t-shirts, coated ceramics like mugs, and sublimation-ready plastics or woods, while materials like cotton are less effective due to poor ink bonding.
+Best on materials with high polyester content or special coatings, such as polyester fabrics for t-shirts, coated ceramics like mugs, and sublimation-ready plastics or woods, while materials like cotton are less effective due to poor ink bonding.

-Temperature significantly impacts sublimation, as higher temperatures (like 300°F to 400°F in sublimation printing) turn ink into a gas to bond with materials, while in nature, substances like dry ice sublimate faster with heat, slowing down or stopping if the temperature is too low.
+Yes, as higher temperatures (like 300°F to 400°F in sublimation printing) turn ink into a gas to bond with materials, while in nature, substances like dry ice sublimate faster with heat, slowing down or stopping if the temperature is too low.

 Related Post